'Let this be the year in which Ministers finally face up to the challenge of China', Megan Khoo

 The Government should also closely monitor the proposed merger between Three Mobile and Vodafone, which would allow Three’s owner CK Hutchinson, which is owned by Hong Kong billionaire Li Ka-shing, to access the mobile phone data of 27 million customers as well as nearly half of the radio frequencies afforded to mobile providers in the UK.
 The UK Government must take seriously and respond to the calls to block the merger on competition and national security grounds in 2024.

-In 2023, Hong Kong Watch found that Hong Kongers who have relocated to the UK under the British National (Overseas) visa scheme are being denied access to approximately £2.2 billion worth of their Mandatory Provident Funds (MPF), which is a compulsory retirement pension scheme for the people of Hong Kong.
+In 2023, Hong Kong Watch found that Hong Kongers who have relocated to the UK under the British National (Overseas) visa scheme are being denied access to approximately £2.2 billion worth of their Mandatory Provident Funds (MPF), which is a compulsory retirement savings scheme for the people of Hong Kong.
 HSBC is a major MPF trustee headquartered in London, with assets totalling £32 billion or around 30 percent of the MPF market.
 In 2024, the Government should advise the Home Department to demand a formal commitment from HSBC and other UK-based MPF providers to honour early withdrawal requests from Hong Kongers on the BN(O) scheme who intend to obtain an indefinite leave to remain in the UK.

 The MPF of Hong Kongers on the BN(O) visa scheme, as well as Hong Kongers seeking asylum in the UK, must be prioritised in the Conservatives’ China strategy.
 Such action includes granting asylum to 22-year-old Tony Chung, one of the youngest Hong Kong pro-democracy activists to be convicted under the Beijing-imposed National Security Law in Hong Kong, who arrived in Britain on 27 December to seek asylum after enduring months of “deep surveillance and immense pressure” after being released from prison in Hong Kong.